MWight20/SlotMachine/README.md

 # SlotMachine
-.NET C# Form Application that plays a 3 slot or 5 slot variation of a slot machine

    This program runs a slot machine game.
 There are two game modes: 3 slot(default mode) and 5 slot, each using a slightly varied points reward in a credit system.
 You are allowed to either choose an existing player profile from a comboBox drop down list,